Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

-The framework was executed on a server equipped with dual-socket Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6130 CPUs (32 physical cores, 64 threads total) and 93\,GB of RAM, running CentOS 7 with Linux kernel 3.10.0-1160.102.1.el7.x86\_64.
 While running this framework, CPU power consumption and utilization were monitored using accumulated energy values from Intel RAPL (Running Average Power Limit) and the top command, respectively.
-Figure~\ref{fig:cpu} shows the variation of CPU power consumption and utilization over time, with the $x$-axis representing elapsed time in hour:minutes from the start of the framework run.
+Figure~\ref{fig:cpu} shows the variation of CPU power consumption and utilization over time, with the $x$-axis representing elapsed time in minutes:seconds from the start of the framework run.
 The left $y$-axis shows instantaneous CPU power consumption (in Watts, shown as the blue color), while the right $y$-axis indicates total CPU utilization (in percentage, shown as the red color).
 When the framework is started, the CPU operates at very low utilization levels (below $2\%$), with corresponding power consumption around $60\,$W. When all the processes are started, CPU activity increases sharply, reaching approximately $40\%$ utilization, which results in a corresponding rise in power consumption to nearly $150\,$W. After this increase, both power and CPU usage remain relatively stable, indicating a sustained workload and consistent power draw during the remainder of the running period.

+It should be noted that both Intel RAPL and the top command rely on estimation models or smoothing intervals, making them best suited for qualitative diagnostics rather than high-fidelity, quantitative power accounting.
+In particular, the power measurement is workload-dependent and does not cover secondary storage (disk I/O), networking interfaces, or PCIe activity.
+During actual online data taking operations, the framework would use a large amount of network resources.

+Finally, we note that the limited time-duration of the SN ROI data set (corresponding to 1305~seconds of exposure) represents a lower bound on demonstrated operational stability.
+Characterization of long term robustness remains an important area for future studies using extended datasets.